 1. Get A High-Quality Web Hosting Account.

 Chances are, you’ll want to start with something basic.
 For good quality shared WordPress hosting, I recommend SiteGround.
-But if you need more juice and a dedicated server, I recommend Bluehost.

 2. Build Your Website With WordPress.